 When a member has a medical expense to be shared, the member must submit original, itemized bills for the medical expense within six months of treatment.
 Bills submitted more than six months after the service date of treatment will not be shareable.
 There is no lifetime limit on the number of conditions or the total dollar amount that may be shared.

-Expenses related to the same medical condition, whether expenses for a single incident or separate incidents, will be shared as one need.
-The related expenses will accumulate toward the total need amount.
+Expenses related to the same medical condition, whether expenses for a single incident or separate incidents, will be shared as one medical need request.

 Initial Unshareable Amount (IUA)

 The initial unshareable amount, or IUA, is the amount that a member will pay before the Zion Health community shares in medical expenses.
-The IUA is also known as your personal responsibility.
+The IUA is also known as the member’s responsibility.
 Zion Health has three primary levels of personal responsibility $1,000, $2,500, and $5,000.
 The lower your personal responsibility (or IUA), the higher your monthly contribution will be.

-All qualifying medical expenses submitted after the IUA is met are shareable with the Zion Health community at one hundred percent.
+After the IUA is met, all qualifying medical expenses are shareable with the Zion Health community.
 There is no annual or lifetime limit.
-You will not need to pay the IUA for a single need again until you are symptom free for 12 months.
+You will not need to pay the IUA for a single medical need request again until you are symptom free for 12 months.
 Additionally, you will not be responsible for more than three IUAs in a rolling 12-month period.

 Changing your IUA

 Members may choose to change their IUA once per membership year.
-If an IUA is lowered, a 60-day waiting period will apply to all needs other than those resulting from an accident.
+If an IUA is lowered, a 60-day waiting period will apply to all medical need requests other than those resulting from an accident.

 Maximum Shareable Amount

 There is no annual or lifetime maximum shareable amount for any member or membership household.
-Zion Health has a systematic way to handle large needs and has budgeted to address large needs.
+Zion Health has a systematic way to handle large medical need requests and has budgeted to account for them.

-Member households that experience multiple needs will be responsible for up to three IUAs within a rolling 12-month period.
-After a member has paid three IUAs in a twelve-month period, any additional shareable needs of $500 or more will be shared with the Zion Health community at one hundred percent.
+If a member household experiences multiple needs within a rolling 12-month period, the member household will only be responsible for up to three IUAs within that period.
+After the member has paid three IUAs in a 12-month period, any additional shareable expenses of $500 or more will be shared with the Zion Health community with no IUA payment.

 Insurance Companies & Government Entities

 Insurance companies and government entities are primarily responsible for the payment of a member’s medical expenses.
-Members who are eligible for benefits through either insurance or government assistance must contact a Zion Health member advisor before submitting their medical need.
+Members who are eligible for benefits through either insurance or government assistance must contact a Zion Health member advisor before submitting their medical need request.